 Cons

 Good overall product with the popular 3 layers padded design.
 Gel core and foam padded interior.
 Durable neoprene exterior.
 Provides enough breathability.
 The skid-resistant outer layer is also waterproof.
 Easy to adjust hook and loop straps keep the knee pads snug.
 Reinforced stitching also adds to the benefits.
+So much padding, however, may feel bulky and heavy.
+The snug design may be difficult to fit over shorts.

 Features